SPECCHIODB/specchio.ch/src/faq/README.md

 We hope to deliver a SPECCHIO version in the near future that can cope with this new security constraint.

+Circumventing Solution: use this if you cannot downgrade your Java version.

+Set your JVM to use this option: -Djdk.security.allowNonCaAnchor=true

+Under UNIX, this can be done on the command line like so before starting the SPECCHIO client within the same shell:

+export _JAVA_OPTIONS="-Djdk.security.allowNonCaAnchor=true"
+java -jar specchio-client.jar

 ## I've uploaded HR-1024 files.
 Why are the wavelengths wrong when I export the data?